Chinese folk art

-Chinese folk art are artistic forms inherited from a regional or ethnic scene in China.
+Chinese folk art or Chinese handcrafts are artistic forms inherited from a regional or ethnic scene in China.
 Usually there are some variation between provinces.
 Individual folk arts have a long history, and many traditions are still practiced today.
 The general definition of folk art incorporates Chinese art forms that are not classified as Chinese fine art.

-Chinese Folk art is the ancient forms of art that originated in China.
+Chinese folk art is the ancient forms of art that originated in China.
 Some of these ancient art forms include jade carvings, performance art such as music and their respective instruments, textile art such as basket weaving, paper art and clothing.